Read time: 2 minutes

 - What problems am I solving for who?

 - What branding, colors and promises should be a part of my brand’s identity?

-- Where will I find my first ten customers and how will I build the level of trust needed for them to become retained users?
+- Where will I find my first three customers and how will I build the level of trust needed for them to become retained users?

 - What will I sell & how will I sell it.

-To start to answer these questions copy and paste my bullet points below, into an excel.
+To start to answer these questions copy and paste my bullet points below, into a document.